AguaClara/ram_pump/README.md

 # Ram_Pump

 The purpose of the Ram Pump team is to design and develop an efficient hydraulic ram pump for implementation in AguaClara plants.
-The Ram Pump can be used to deliver water from below the facility to higher elevations for utilization in chemical stock tanks or electricity- free plant plumbing.
+The Ram Pump can be used to deliver water from below the facility to higher elevations, using gravitational energy, for the formation of chemical stock or electricity- free plant plumbing.

 ## Members:
+* Spring 2022
+  - Katie Lee (kjl84@cornell.edu)
+  - Zach Marshall (zdm6@cornell.edu)
+* Fall 2021
+  - Katie Lee (kjl84@cornell.edu)
+  - Ben Knepper (bpk45@cornell.edu)
+  - Zach Marshall (zdm6@cornell.edu)
 * Summer 2021
   - Joseph Yoon (sy555@cornell.edu)
   - Isabelle Breedveld (ikb22@cornell.edu)